Good practices

 Environment, Health and Safety

-2. Suppliers must strictly conform to all applicable environmental laws, which include health, safety and occupational laws.
+2. The Suppliers must strictly conform to all applicable environmental laws, which include health, safety and occupational laws.

-4. Suppliers must provide a healthy and safety workplace, including the furnishing of appropriate personal protective equipment for their employees.
+5. The Suppliers must provide a healthy and safety workplace, including the furnishing of appropriate personal protective equipment for their employees.

 03